 The New England Association of Schools and Colleges (NEASC).

 We are an authorized International Baccalaureate Organization (IB) World School.
-The Anglo-American School of Sofia is a member of good standing with the Central Eastern European Schools Association (CEESA), the Council of British International Schools (COBIS) and the European Council of International Schools (ECIS).
+The Anglo-American School of Sofia is a member of good standing with the Central Eastern European Schools Association (CEESA), and the European Council of International Schools (ECIS).